admnberse-app/berse-backend/docs/api-v2/EVENTS_API.md

 ### Purchase Ticket

-Purchase tickets for a paid event.
+Purchase a single ticket for a paid event.
+Each purchase is for one attendee only.

 **Endpoint:** `POST /v2/events/tickets/purchase`